firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Tutorial/FPGA-Setup/Xilinx-Alveo-Template.rst

 .. code-block:: bash

-   lsmod | grep -wq xdma
+   lsmod | grep -i xdma

 .. warning:: After the machine is rebooted, you may need to re-insert the XDMA kernel module.